 Fantasie in C (Schumann)

 The Fantasie in C major, Op.
 17, was written by Robert Schumann in 1836.
-It was revised prior to publication in 1839, when it was dedicated to Franz Liszt.
-It is generally described as one of Schumann’s greatest works for solo piano, and is one of the central works of the early Romantic period.
-It is often called by the Italian version, Fantasia; the word “Fantasie” is the German spelling.
+It was revised prior to publication in 1839 when it was dedicated to Franz Liszt.
+It is generally described as one of Schumann’s greatest works for solo piano and is one of the central works of the early Romantic period.
+It is often called the Italian version of Fantasia; the word “Fantasie” is the German spelling.

 The Fantasie is in loose sonata form.
 The piece is in three movements:

 - Durchaus fantastisch und leidenschaftlich vorzutragen; Im Legenden-Ton

 The first movement is rhapsodic and passionate; the middle movement (in E-flat major) is a grandiose rondo based on a majestic march, with episodes that recall the emotion of the first movement; and the finale is slow and meditative.

 - Chopin – Ballade No. 3 on wikipedia

 - Pavarotti sings Di Quella Pira at the Madison Square Garden, New York - October 1, 2023

 - Mozart: Symphony No. 35 “Haffner” [Bernard Haitink, Royal Concertgebouw Orchestra] - September 30, 2023